gifale95/eeg_encoding/README.md

 # Building and evaluating linearizing encoding models of EEG visual responses using DNNs
-Here we provide the code to reproduce the results of the paper:</br>
+Here we provide the code to reproduce the results of our preprint:</br>
 ["Paper title"][paper_link].!!!!!!!!!!!!!!!!!!!!!!!!!
 Edit</br>
 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy
 </br>